shashwatsahay/alignment_pipeline/README.md

-# UMI Based Sequencing Alignment Pipeline
+# Sequencing Alignment Pipeline
+TODO:

+Please dont follow this readme for now
 Authour: Shashwat Sahay(shashwat.sahay@charite.de)

-This pipeline was developed under supervision of Dr. Naveed Ishaque (naveed.ishaque@charite.de) and Prof. Roland Eils (roland.eils@charite.de).

-The pipeline was tested and supported by Daniel Steiert.

-The pipeline is made for aligning UMI based WGS/WES and Panel Seq data and to compute the QC metrics associated with it.
+The pipeline is made for aligning WGS/WES and Panel Seq data and to compute the QC metrics associated with it.

 We require the sequencing is performed in paired end mode